A

 SATISFACTORY ACADEMIC PROGRESS

 Satisfactory academic progress (SAP) is used to define successful completion of coursework to maintain eligibility for student financial aid.
-Federal regulations require the University to establish, publish and apply standards to monitor your progress toward completion of your certificate or degree program.
+Federal regulations require the University to establish, publish and apply standards consistently to monitor your progress toward completion of your certificate or degree program.
 If you fail to meet these standards, you will be placed on financial aid warning or suspension.
 Your academic performance must meet the SAP standards below.

 These standards include “qualitative” as well as “quantitative” components.
 Students must maintain a certain cumulative grade point average (qualitative) and successfully earn minimal numbers of degree credits at each evaluation (quantitative).
 In determining satisfactory academic progress, all course work is considered, whether or not the student received financial aid at the time the work was completed.